 Kaiser Permanente recognizes the importance of access to health-promoting environments (e.g. work, school, and diverse community settings where people spend much of their time) in addition to working on individual behavior changes to achieve “total health”.
 Kaiser Permanente utilizes a innovative framework to align its resources to maximize well-being for its beneficiaries and their communities.

-Kaiser Permanente’s innovative framework – “total health” – uses and aligns all its resources to maximize physical, mental, and social well-being for its beneficiaries and the communities in which they live.
+Kaiser Permanente’s focus on social health includes a variety of resources and case studies related to access to food, housing security, healthy relationships, and social connections.
+Kaiser’s social health focus fits into its innovative framework – “total health” – which uses and aligns all its resources to maximize physical, mental, and social well-being for its beneficiaries and the communities in which they live.
 These resources include sourcing and procurement, workforce pipeline development, training, investment capital, education programs, research, community health initiatives, environmental stewardship, and clinical prevention.

 It emphasizes high-impact approaches like workforce wellness initiatives for employers and customers, increases access to healthy foods and physical activities in schools, and reduces Kaiser’s institutional carbon footprint through purchasing green energy.
 Kaiser also supports local economic development in communities of color through purchasing from women and minority-owned organizations.
 Kaiser Permanente actively pursues a “values- and mission-guided corporate strategy” in their effort to maximize and support the total health of their members and the communities they serve.
 The total health framework has three interrelated facets: